oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/07/29 - 0.6.0 =
+ * Support batch translate which makes translations faster
+ * No longer needs to load extra scripts for translations resulting in faster page loads
+ * MSN (bing) translator no longer requires a key, just enable this at will
+ * Transposh Google Proxy is now included to enable translation for Alpha level languages from Google (5 new languages supported)
+ * Allow removing of Transposh logo and backlink according to [terms](http://transposh.org/logoterms)
+ * Translate all now uses batch interface for faster operation, and may use both backends
+ * Translate all will not try to handle non-translatable languages (such as ones added manually)
+ * Fixed typo in settings page (thanks Rogelio)
-= 2010/07/11 - 0.5.7 =
+ * Fixed comment posting bounce to original language (thanks Marko) = 2010/07/11 - 0.5.7 =
  * Fix for critical bug in widget inclusion (thanks [dgrut](http://www.buyacomputer.info/)) = 2010/07/11 - 0.5.6 =